 And then one day, it hit me: Forcing my daughter to hug other people, even her relatives and her parents, wasn’t teaching her to respect and listen to her own body.
 And if I forced her into uncomfortable situations regarding her own body, I was teaching her that she should use her body to make others happy.
 And while it first might seem ridiculous that making her kiss her cousin or grandparent could be problematic, sending that message could potentially have damaging ramifications for her later in life.

-From the recent movie “Spotlight” to the Bill Cosby sexual assaults, the victimization of young children and women is a very real problem.
+From the film “Spotlight” to the Bill Cosby sexual assaults to the viral #metoo movement, it’s clear the victimization of young children and women is a very real problem.
 Each time I forced my daughter into an act of physical affection, I was teaching her to ignore her own gut instinct, which could one day open her up to be a victim of rape or sexual assault.

 So, here’s how we’ve dealt with the issue in our household: